dotnet/csharplang/proposals/extensions.md

 Note: This allows roundtripping of extension container symbols through metadata (full and reference assemblies).

+#### Implementations

 The method bodies for method/property/indexer declarations in an extension container in source are emitted as static implementation methods in the top-level static class.
-- The name of an implementation method prepends `<Extension>` to the name of the original method.
+- An implementation method is named by prepending `<Extension>` to the name of the original method.
   For example: `set_Property` => `<Extension>set_Property`.
-- An implementation method has type parameters derived from the extension container prepended to the type parameters of the original method.
+- It has type parameters derived from the extension container prepended to the type parameters of the original method.
-- An implementation method has the same accessibility as the original method.
+- It has the same accessibility as the original method.
-- The implementation method corresponding to a static method has the same parameters and return type as the original method.
+- If it implements a static method, it has the same parameters and return type.
-- The implementation method corresponding to an instance method adds a prepended parameter to the signature of the original method.
+- It if implements an instance method, it has a prepended parameter to the signature of the original method.
   This parameter's refness, type, and name are derived from the receiver parameter declared in the relevant extension container.
-- The parameters in implementation methods refer to their own type parameters, instead of those of an extension container.
+- The parameters in implementation methods refer to type parameters owned by implementation method, instead of those of an extension container.

+A nested type in an extension container in source is emitted as a similar nested type in the top-level static class.
+- An implementation nested type is named by prepending `<Extension>` to the name of the original type.
+- It has the same arity as the original type.
+- It has the same accessibility as the original nested type.
+- It has implementation methods which follow the same rules described above.

 For example:
 ```
 static class IEnumerableExtensions